2019 Major League Baseball season: Schedule

 As has been the case since 2013, teams were scheduled to play 19 games against each division opponent for a total of 76 games, and six or seven games against each team from the other two divisions for a total of 66 games.
 The primary inter-league match-ups were AL East vs NL West, AL Central vs NL East and AL West vs NL Central.

 The season began on March 20 and 21 with the Oakland Athletics and the Seattle Mariners playing in Tokyo, Japan, at the Tokyo Dome.

 Excluding international openers, March 28 was the earliest Opening Day in history.
 The previous earliest date was March 29 of the 2018 season.

 The second annual Mexico Series of games featured four matchups during the season.
 The first featured the St. Louis Cardinals and the Cincinnati Reds at Monterrey, Mexico's Estadio de Béisbol Monterrey on April 13 and 14.
 The other series, also in Monterrey, featured two games between the Houston Astros and the Los Angeles Angels on May 4 and 5.

 The Kansas City Royals faced the Detroit Tigers at Charles Schwab Field Omaha in Omaha, Nebraska, on June 13 for the MLB in Omaha game, only two days before the College World Series.
 This was the first MLB game played in the state of Nebraska.

-The London Series featured the New York Yankees and Boston Red Sox at London Stadium in London, on June 29 and 30 making it the first regular season series played in London, under a two-year commitment.
+The MLB London Series featured the New York Yankees and Boston Red Sox at London Stadium in London, on June 29 and 30 making it the first regular season series played in London, under a two-year commitment.

 The MLB Little League Classic at Muncy Bank Ballpark at Historic Bowman Field in Williamsport, Pennsylvania, coinciding with the Little League World Series, returned to the schedule for the third straight year.
 It was played between the Chicago Cubs and Pittsburgh Pirates on August 18.